MetaMask/snaps/diagram.md

 ### RPC communication stringify for transport

-All RPC requests are stringified in the process of passing them on, so no attacks based on poisoning methods of strings or objects should work affter the request crosses the transport gap. (eg. postMessage)
+All RPC requests are stringified in the process of passing them on, so no attacks based on poisoning methods of strings or objects should work after the request crosses the transport gap (e.g., postMessage).

 ### postMessage usage in iframe execution

-IframeExecutionService sets targetOrigin to `*` and WindowPostMeassageStream says
+IframeExecutionService sets targetOrigin to `*` and WindowPostMessageStream says

 ```js
 if(this._targetOrigin !== '*' ...)